Sign2Pay/authature-ios/README.md

 Depending on your setup Authature supports different scopes.
 You can start the flow for any of these scopes by calling the corresponding method.
-The userParams object holds properties for email, firstName and lastName information and will be used as parameters in the Authature flow.
+The userParams object holds properties for email, firstName and lastName.
+These values will be used as parameters in the Authature flow.
 All these methods have 2 blocks as parameters, a successCallback and an errorCallback.

 (note, since these blocks will be called in an async fashion, its is best to keep a strong reference to the client object)